AliBeikmohammadi/DistributedSGDM/README.md

 # DistributedSGDM
 Implementation of **DistributedSGDM**, as presented in:
 * Distributed Momentum Methods Under Biased Gradients Estimation.
-Submitted to the Thirty-seventh Conference on Neural Information Processing Systems (NeurIPS 2023), New Orleans Ernest N. Morial Convention Center, USA, Dec 10 – Dec 16, 2023.
+Submitted to the IEEE Transactions on Neural Networks and Learning Systems.